yousefelassal/quote-cron/README.md

 > In seed time learn, in harvest teach, in winter enjoy.

 > All of our technology is completely unnecessary to a happy life.

+> Self-trust is the first secret of success.